uhyeay2/AttendanceTracker/README.md

   - Sql Server Database Project (2019)
   - This holds the Database Schema that this Application depends on.
   - You can publish this Database Project to your own Database to create the necessary tables to run this Application.
+  - Post Deployment Scripts will seed tables with data.
 - AttendanceTracker.Data
   - Class Library (.Net 6)
   - This Class Library (or Port) encapsulates the Read/Write Access to the Database.